Bernolt/improve-application-resilience-with-azure-chaos-studio/README.md

   --location "$LOCATION"
 ```

 *Step 6:* Set the folder you've downloaded the ARM templates as your working directory and run the following code to deploy the cluster.
-Wait for the deployment to finish, this may take a couple of minutes.
+Wait for the deployment to finish.
+This may take a couple of minutes.

 ```
 az deployment group create \